NormB/colima-services/docs/USAGE.md

 # Usage Guide

-Complete guide for using the Colima Services development environment.
+Complete guide for using the DevStack Core development environment.

 ---